Leaders Develop their People

 Habits are automated behaviors that you deploy to produce a result.
 Because they are automated, they relieve you of spending much or any conscious time and energy to produce the result.
 They are like modules or little subroutines that you can (with effort) modify when you want something else to happen.
 Habits sit midway between our consciousness (which is extremely limited in what it can do) and our unconscious processes that run most our lives (e.g. regulating body temperature, maintaining balance, fighting infections, etc.)

-But still modifying them isn’t always easy.
-Even when the results are clear, say heart disease (and early death) as a result of stress, bad diet, and no exercise—folks can have an extremely difficult time laying off the butter and digging into the tofu.
+But still modifying habits isn’t always easy.
+Even when the results are clearly beneficial, avoiding, for example, heart disease as a result of stress, bad diet, and no exercise—folks can have an extremely difficult time laying off the butter and digging into the tofu.

 Clear lays out a straightforward, four-step process for creating a new habit:

 - Craving: make it attractive

 Ridding yourself of a bad habit is the reverse: